9664250/TeamSparkleRocket/README.md

 #### Results:

 Round 1: With team 4 & against team 1 & 2.
-Results: Lost.
+Results: Won & Lost.
 Won first round, then a couple unestablished issues came up, and we were forced to redo the round, which we then lost.
+However, both rounds were counted.
 In the second round, another team broke our battery clip and made one of our wheels stop working.
 We'll have to quickly fix that.

 Round 2: Sitting out.